Ecommerce Profit Margins: Benchmarks and How to Improve

 Aim higher than average.

 Target a net profit margin of 15-20% for a healthy, scalable DTC ecommerce business.
 Below 5% is a danger zone where one bad month can wipe out quarterly profit.
 Between 5-10% is survivable but fragile.
-According to NYU Stern data, the top quartile of online retail businesses maintains net margins above 15%, which provides enough cushion for reinvestment, inventory risks, and seasonal dips.
+For context, NYU Stern's January 2026 dataset puts listed general retailers at 5.61% net, so a 15% net margin means operating well above the public-company average.
+That cushion is what funds reinvestment, inventory risk, and seasonal dips.

 Here is how to think about margin targets at different stages: